Hamidullah Farooqi

 Hamidullah Farooqi (born 1954 in Herat, Afghanistan) is an Afghan politician, economist and activist.
 He has written several research papers and served in higher positions within the Islamic Republic of Afghanistan’s government.
-Farooqi currently serves as the Chancellor of Kabul University and Advisor Minister to President Mohammad Ashraf Ghani on Higher Education.
+Farooqi served as the Chancellor of Kabul University from 2016 to 2021 until the fall of Kabul in the hands of Taliban.
+He also served as Advisor Minister to President Mohammad Ashraf Ghani on Higher Education.
 He previously served as Minister of Transport and Civil Aviation from March 2009 to January 2010 in the cabinet of former President Hamid Karzai.